Hopewell Essential Oils

 Note (Evaporation Rate): Top

 Lime oil is typically expressed or distilled.
 The peel of the unripe fruit is cold expressed or the peel and/or the whole ripe fruit is steam distilled.
-Cold pressed Lime has an intensely fresh citrus, rich and sweet aroma, while distilled Lime's aroma is sharper and less sweet.
+Cold-pressed Lime has an intensely fresh citrus, rich and sweet aroma, while distilled Lime's aroma is sharper and less sweet.
 HEO Lime oil is obtained by steam distillation of the fruit rinds, and since it is distilled it does not have a phototoxic effect on the skin.
-We offer only steam distilled Lime oil because the cold pressed lime oil is one of the most powerful photosensitizers and carries a great risk if used topically in UV light.
+We offer only steam-distilled Lime oil because the cold-pressed lime oil is one of the most powerful photosensitizers and carries great risk if used topically in UV light.
 As a safety precaution, we have not felt to carry cold expressed Lime.
 Feel free to use HEO's Lime as a fresh addition to skincare products such as lip balms, aftershave, lotions and so on.

 Safety Information